Safari Ltd’s New 2019 Collection: Prehistoric World Preview

-Carnotaurus was an unusual theropod dinosaur from the Early Cretaceous that was first described in 1985, but it didn’t become very well-known until it was featured in movies, books and other media.
+Carnotaurus was an unusual theropod dinosaur from the Late Cretaceous that was first described in 1985, but it didn’t become very well-known until it was featured in movies, books and other media.
 This began in the early 2000s and continues to this day.

 Due to the distinctive horns just above its eyes, Carnotaurus is often depicted as a kind of “demon”, with exaggerated and frightful features.
 For our 2019 figure, we decided to go with a more scientific approach that is more accurate to what we know of the actual animal’s appearance.

 And we know quite a bit!
 Carnotaurus is known from a specimen that includes almost the entire skeleton, as well as skin impressions that give a clearer picture of how this predator looked in life.
 In addition to its horns, we know it also had a deep, high skull, as well as tiny arms that were even smaller in proportion to its body than those of Tyrannosaurus Rex!

 It also featured bony scutes arranged along its body that we’ve reproduced on our figure.
 This Carnotaurus also has another unique feature, though this one is a bit speculative – lips!
 Recently, scientists have theorized that some dinosaurs may have had lips covering their teeth when the mouth was closed, rather than having their teeth exposed all the time.